Hayden Wesneski, Cubs blank Angels 5-0

 TRAINER'S ROOM

 Angels: Left fielder Tyler Ward made a hard slide into the wall trying to run down a foul ball in the seventh but remained in the game.
-He was replaced by a pinch-runner after singling in the ninth.
+He singled in the ninth and was replaced by a pinch-runner.

 Cubs: Right-hander Colten Brewer punched a dugout wall after leaving Saturday's game and later learned he'd fractured his left hand.
 "My frustration got the best of me," he said Sunday morning after the club placed him on the 60-day injured list.
 Right-hander Hunter Bigge was recalled from Triple-A Iowa in a corresponding move.